dipanshu447/css-office-art/README.md

 Welcome to **Office Vibes**, a purely **HTML + CSS** creation made for the [Dev.to x Axero Frontend Challenge](https://dev.to/challenges/frontend/axero).
 It’s not just a scene, it’s a *vibe*.
 A tribute to every late-night coder, coffee-sipper, and bug-fixer out there.

+> Note: For the best experience, view this in a desktop browser at 100% zoom.
+The layout is handcrafted and may distort on other scales.

 ## The Concept

 This isn't a typical landing page or component UI. **Office Vibes** is a fully handcrafted CSS art piece, a miniature dev world frozen in a moment: